mirfanmcs/AI-Samples/Information-Extraction/Document-Intelligence-Using-Prebuilt-Model/readme.md

-# Document Intelligence
+# Document Intelligence Using Prebuilt Model

-A sample application that uses Azure AI Foundry Document Intelligence Service to analyze, extract, and structure information from documents.
+A sample application that uses Azure AI Foundry Document Intelligence Service pre build model to analyze, extract, and structure information from documents.
 It supports processing forms, invoices, receipts, and other document types using advanced AI models.

 ## Overview